MultiPoolMiner/MultiPoolMiner/README.md

 #### To disable mining some coins on a pool

-The pools ending in ...Coins allow mining selected coins only, e.g do not mine ZClassic on MPH Pool
+The pools ending in ...Coins and MoningPoolHub (non-Coins) allow mining selected coins only, e.g do not mine ZClassic on MPH Pool
 Note: Not all pools support this, for more information consult the pools web page

 The default pool config might look like this: